Walk4Muscle/documents/Knowledge sharing.md

 - ## Rudy
      + **Q**: How to deploy Ruby on Rails on Azure.
        **A**: The recommendation way is to deploy into Azure VM.
-As references, there are three resources below which you can refer to.
+As references, there are two resources below which you can refer to.

         * https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-classic-ruby-rails-web-app/
         * http://channel9.msdn.com/Events/MIX/MIX10/SVC03 [video]